-3. During the session time period students will have access, at faculty request, to use the ILC laptop computers within the ILC.
-At no time will the ILC laptop computers be allowed out of the ILC by students or faculty.
+3. During the session time period students will have access, at faculty request, to use the ILR laptop computers within the ILR.
+At no time will the ILR laptop computers be allowed out of the ILR by students or faculty.

 5. If an instructor would like to bring a class for library research during class time, arrangements can be made to reserve the computers in the Information Commons for a specific time.
 Such arrangements should be made as far in advance of need as possible.

-Interlibrary Loan (ILL) services provided by TC Thomas J. Garland Library enable students, faculty, and staff of Tusculum College the opportunity to borrow books and obtain photocopies of journal articles from other institutions when the material is not available at TC Library.
+Interlibrary Loan (ILL) services provided by the Thomas J. Garland Library enable students, faculty, and staff of Tusculum University the opportunity to borrow books and obtain photocopies of journal articles from other institutions when the material is not available at the TU Library.
 Users of this service should note:

-The required electronic request forms are available on the library website under Request Forms or by clicking on the links below.
-The number of loan forms processed per person is four (4) per week.
+The required electronic request forms are available on the library website under "Forms" or by clicking on the links below.

-Books may be picked up at either the Greeneville or Knoxville library locations unless other arrangements are made.
-For alternative delivery options please call 1-800-729-0256 ext.
-5124.
-All borrowed books must be returned to Garland Library Greeneville or Knoxville by the indicated due date.
+Books may be picked up at the Greeneville library location unless other arrangements are made.
+For alternative delivery options please call (423) 636-7320.
+All borrowed books must be returned to Garland Library in Greeneville by the indicated due date.

 Articles may be picked up at the library locations above, sent via U.S. Postal mail, or emailed to the patron upon request.
 Any photocopy and lender fees must be paid upon receipt of the materials by the requestor.

 PLEASE NOTE: The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose except private study, scholarship or research.”
-If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
+One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose except private study, scholarship or research."
+If a user makes a request for or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
 This may apply to software and other non-print formats as well.
-For more information see the TC Library Copyright Information Page.

 Check or money orders should be made out and sent to: